infra-grails/infra-file-storage/README.md

 Grails plugin: infra-file-storage
 ====================

-Stores files on Amazon S3 (or another storage) when deployed, on localhost when testing/developing.
+Stores files on Amazon S3 (or another storage) when deployed, and in a plain directory during testing/developing.

 Plugin is devoted to become a platform solution to store files in Grails.